New York, New York Harlem & Upper Manhattan

 Ella Fitzgerald, one of the first winners, led a parade of greats that’s included Billie Holiday, James Brown, Ray Charles, Marvin Gaye and Richard Pryor.
 Amateur Night is still held every Wednesday, along with a variety of headliner concerts.

-Tags: Abyssinian Baptist Church, Apollo Theater, Cathedral of St. John the Divine, Cultural activities, Duke Ellington, Ella Fitzgerald, etraveltrips, Harlem, Harlem Renaissance, Historical site, Museums, New York, New York City, travel, Upper Manhattan
+Tags: Abyssinian Baptist Church, Apollo Theater, Cathedral of St. John the Divine, Cultural activities, Duke Ellington, Ella Fitzgerald, etraveltrips, Harlem, Harlem Renaissance, Historical site, Museums, New York, New York City, New York City Vacation, New york Travel, travel, Upper Manhattan